Batak architecture: Toba architecture

 The living area, which is supported by lateral and transverse beams, is small and dark.
-Light enters through a small window in each of the four sides.
+Light enters through a small window on each of the four sides.
 The inhabitants spend most of their time outdoors and the house is largely used for sleeping.
-An attic space is provided by a flat wooden ceiling over the front third of the living area.
+A flat wooden ceiling over the front third of the living area provides an attic space.
 Family heirlooms and sometimes shrines are stored here.
 Traditionally, the Toba Batak would cook over a hearth at the front of the living room making the living area smoky.
 With recent changes in hygiene practises, the kitchen is now often in an extension at the rear of the house.

 The original Toba Batak houses were large communal houses, but these have now become rare, with most houses now built in the ethnic Malay style with both modern and traditional materials.
 While more spacious, better ventilated, brighter, and cheaper to build, the jabu is considered more prestigious.
 Where jabu are still lived, they are generally smaller single-family dwellings.
-Whereas previous versions of the jabu were accessed through a trap door concealing steps in the floor, times are now less dangerous and more convenient wooden ladders at the front of the house provide access.
+Whereas previous versions of the jabu were accessed through a trap door concealing steps in the floor, times are now less dangerous, and more convenient wooden ladders at the front of the house provide access.

 Toba Batak rice barns (sopo) were built in a similar style but are smaller than the jabu.
 Rice was stored within the roof and was supported by six large wooden pillars, which carried large wooden discs to prevent rodent ingress.
 The open platform beneath the roof structure was used as a working and general storage space and as a sleeping place for guests and unmarried men.
-Rice barns are now rarely used for grain storage, and many have been converted to living areas by walling off the open-air section between the sub-structure and the roof, and adding a door.
+Rice barns are now rarely used for grain storage, and many have been converted to living areas by walling off the open-air section between the sub-structure and the roof and adding a door.